Ed James (footballer): Career

 James made his senior debut for Exeter City on 4 October 2022, in a 2–1 win over Southampton U21 at St James Park in the group stages of the EFL Trophy.
-James appeared in his inaugural EFL fixture on the 15 October 2022 as a substitute in a 2-4 defeat to Oxford United.
+James appeared in his inaugural EFL fixture on the 15 October 2022 as a substitute in a 2–4 defeat to Oxford United.
 On 30 October 2022, he joined National League South side Weymouth on a work experience loan until December 2022.
 He subsequently joined Tiverton Town in January 2023 on a further work experience loan.

+In July 2023, James signed for newly promoted National Super League club Weston-super-Mare on a season-long loan deal alongside Exeter teammate Harry Lee.

+In February 2025, James joined National League South side Bath City on loan for the remainder of the season.